gomorpheus/morpheus-docs/integration_guides/Clouds/azure_stack/azure_stack.rst

    CLIENT SECRET
     Key Value of Application ID used above

-#.
-Once all credentials are entered and validated, the Location and Resource Group fields will populate.
+    .. note:: Once all credentials are entered and validated, the Location and Resource Group fields will populate.

    Location
     Select an Azure Stack region for the cloud to scope to.
 This typically will be "local".
    Resource Group
     Select All or a single Resource Group to scope the cloud to.
 Selecting a single Resource Group will only sync resources in that Resource Group and disable Resource Group selection during provisioning.
 All will sync all resources and allow specifying the Resource Group during provisioning.
    Inventory Existing Instances
-    If enabled, existing Virtual Machines will be inventoried and appear as unmanaged Virtual Machines in |morpheus| .
+    If enabled, existing Virtual Machines will be inventoried and appear as unmanaged Virtual Machines in |morpheus|.

 #.
 The Azure Stack cloud is ready to be added to a group and saved.
 Additional configuration options available: